mottaquikarim/dev/blog/content/posts/demonstrating-and-proving-tricks-for-squaring-numbers.md

 ---
-title: "Demonstrating and Proving Tricks for Squaring Numbers"
+title: "Demonstrating a Trick for Squaring Numbers Ending in 6"
 date: 2022-09-04T11:13:37Z
 tags: ["math", "just for fun"]
 katex: true